-Notification System Type Settings Login-The login for the dedicated account (user@domain.com).
+Notification System Type Settings Email - EWS Login-The login for the dedicated account (user@domain.com).
 Password-The password associated with the account.
-Email - EWS Recipients-Provide the email addresses of the notification recipients.
-You must provide at least one recipient.
-OrgType-Select the organization type from the available options in the drop-down list.
+Recipients-Provide the email addresses of the notification recipients.
+You must provide at least one recipient. • OrgType -Select the organization type from the available options in the drop-down list.

-Notification System Type Settings Server-Provide the server name to use for sending messages.
+Notification System Type Settings Email-SMTP Server-Provide the server name to use for sending messages.
 Port-Specify the port number to use.
 User-Provide the user name or email address for the account login.
-Password-Provide the password associated with the account. • Sender-Provide an email address as follows: Email-SMTP If you entered only a user name in the User field, provide an email address for the notification sender.
-Optionally, if you entered an email address in the User field but want to use a different email address for the notification sender, provide the email address.
+Password-Provide the password associated with the account.
+Sender-Provide an email address as follows: If you entered only a user name in the User field, provide an email address for the notification sender.
+Optionally, if you entered an email address in the User field but want to use a different email address for the notification sender.
+If you entered an email address.
 In most cases, this email address should be the address associated with the account user name and password.
 If you entered an email address in the User field and want to use that address for the notification sender, leave blank.
-Recipients-Provide the email addresses of the notification recipients.
-You must provide at least one recipient.
 Event Log Level-Select the event log level from the available options in the drop-down list.
 ID-Provide an ID.
-Username-The login account for the ServiceNow instance.
+ServiceNow Username-The login account for the ServiceNow instance.
 Password-The password for the ServiceNow instance.
-ServiceNow Base Url-The base URL for the ServiceNow instance.
+Base Url-The base URL for the ServiceNow instance.
 Use Proxy-Select if needed, and provide the following: Proxy Address-The address for the proxy.
 Proxy Login-The login for the proxy.
 Proxy Password-The password for the proxy.
-Webhook URL-Fill in the URL to communicate with the service to use with Webhook.
+Webhook • URL -Fill in the URL to communicate with the service to use with Webhook.